Historical narratives even before written records show how man used animal fur to isolate from the cold and uncomfortable surface of the ground.

-Many scientific research and testing have been done on wool’s ability to absorb VOCs.
+Much scientific research and testing have been done on wool’s ability to absorb VOCs.
 In one of them after testing sheep wool insulation, a group of researchers concluded in 2016, yet one more time that wool is “able to absorb a range of potentially harmful chemicals from the indoor environment.
 This has important considerations for the prevention or reduction of sick building syndrome at a time when this issue is becoming more prevalent.’’
 The use of wool in buildings may therefore “have an important role not only in imparting thermal efficiency but also in the improvement of indoor air quality,’’ the researchers concluded (Mansour, Elie & Marriott, Ray & Ormondroyd, Graham, 2016)

 Even before that, another group of researchers have found out that wool carpets have the ability to improve indoor air quality.
 That is because wool carpets can absorb some of the common pollutants like formaldehyde and nitrogen oxides.
 The research was done by the AgResearch in New Zealand in 2015 and suggests that wool fibers neutralize these compounds and what is more important is that they do not re-emit them, even when heated.
 It is like a trap for VOC’s. ‘’Wool carpet may continue purifying the air for up to 30 years.’’
 (McNeil, 2015)

 Wool is durable and strong, making the wool carpet an investment for life.

 Wool carpets are very long-lasting and durable.
 Wool fibres compress over time but they are also elastic and resilient and that is the reason they can keep the good looks of the wool carpet for decades.